barkotbb/barkotbb/README.md

-# Hello, I'm Barkotbb 👋
+# Hello, I'm ShaderHex 👋

 Welcome to my GitHub profile!
 I'm a passionate developer focused on building **C++** and **Rust** applications, especially in the realm of **game development**.